---

 This shift from traditional methods to a fragmented ecosystem underscores the dynamic nature of equity fundraising history.
 As the market continues to evolve, understanding its past provides valuable insights for navigating its future.

 Choosing an external partner can accelerate a pre-seed or Seed–Series A raise by adding investor access, presentation polish, and disciplined process management.
-Below are ten specialist agencies that focus on early-stage capital formation, listed in order of 2024–25 deal volume and client traction.
+Below are specialist agencies that focus on early-stage capital formation, recognized for their 2024–25 deal volume and client traction.

 - **Match their investor graph to your sector & geography.** Ask for recent closes in your niche.